BY: GREGORY HEDGEPETH

 A: I was (and still am) the hand game queen!
 I am talking about Slide, Shame, Down by the River, Double This Double That, etc. To this day, my hand game skills are A1.

 A: Inadequacy.
 I always fear doing everything possible in my will and still not being good enough in the end.

 A: Not finishing college.
 I beat myself up about it all the time.
 I will finish though.
 I won’t let that hold me back anymore.

 A: This book!
 This is such a top-of-the-steps, hands-in-the-air-like-Rocky-Balboa moment for me.
 All the hard work I put in is finally about to see some fruit.
 I’m elated.

 A: The Great Gatsby or The Poisonwood Bible.
-I know those are two totally different books, but I love them both in different ways.
+I know those are two totally different books, but I love them both.
 They make you think and paint excellent visuals.

 Q: Just as your books inspire authors, what authors have inspired you to write?

 D.A.
-Alston will release her first book, The Unlikely Tale of the Royal Elite Squad on October 21.
+Alston’s first book, The Unlikely Tale of the Royal Elite Squad is available here.